sharoncornelius/idpf-specification/idpf_specification.md

 ### Receive Queues

 Each receive queue is a potential interrupt cause client.
-The following events of the queue are considered as a receive event that can trigger an interrupt :
+The following events of the queue are considered as a receive event that can trigger an interrupt:

 * When packet descriptors are written the completion queue (split queue model) or to the RX descriptor queue (single queue model).